0xbarw/splunkfd1/README.md

     * **As a wild card**
 5. Which following search mode toggles behavior based on the type of search being run?
     * **Smart**

+# Module 6: Using Fields

+Fields sidebar shows all fields extracted at search time.
+Selected fields and interesting fields.
+Selected is most important.
+Host, source, sourcetype are default.
+A is string, # is numeral.
+Can click for more info.
+Can add to search, make report, and select.

+Can refine and run better searches using fields. field names are case sensitive, field values are not. = and != can be used with numerical OR string. >, >=, <, and <= can be used with numerical fields.

+NOT and != can return different results. != is for when a field does not equal something.
+NOT returns all events that don't have that field equalling something.

+Also have an IN operator. i.e. `index=web status IN ("500", "503", "505")`.

+### Module 6 Lab:
+* 1301 Events ended in errors.

+### Module 6 Quiz
+1. What attributes describe the circled field below?
+    * **It contains string values**
+    * **It contains 4 values**

+2. Which is not a comparison operator in Splunk?
+    * **?=**

+3. Wildcards cannot be used with field searches.
+    * **False**

+4. Field values are case sensitive.
+    * **False**

+5. Field names are ________.
+    * **Case Sensitive**